Skip to content

 In this guide, you can find the most exciting things to do and see in northern Slovenia between Lake Bled and Lake Bohinj.

-In a recent post, I talked about a place in Slovenia that few people know about: Velika Planina and, a beautiful Eco Resort in the heart of the Kamink Alps.
+In a recent post, I talked about a place in Slovenia that few people know about: Velika Planina and a beautiful Eco Resort in the heart of the Kamink Alps.
 Today I’ll give you some suggestions about other places you can visit in northern Slovenia.

 In this article, you will find my travel guide to Slovenia.
 Don’t miss it if you want more detailed information about this country.

-Slovenia Itinerary: one week between Lake Bled and Lake Bohinj
+One week between Lake Bled and Lake Bohinj

 • Lake Bohinj